hug-0/BasisB1/README.md

 Dependencies
 =======

-The Python modules mechanize, pytz and BeautifulSoup4 are required for the wrapper to run.
+The Python modules mechanize, json, pytz and BeautifulSoup4 are required for the wrapper to run.

 Installation
 =======